tiffboors29/project-2-api/README.md

 ## Check Out My Site!

-Check out my site [here]: (http://tiffanyboorsma.com/project-2-frontend/) You can register or login to review work orders on the services > my work orders page.
+Check out my site [here](http://tiffanyboorsma.com/project-2-frontend/) You can register or login to review work orders on the services > my work orders page.
 Without administrative functions, however, you will not be able to create, update or delete orders.
 To get a feel for the site and the admin capabilities, feel free to sign in with
 * email: admin@nestoguitars.com